Bivacco has returned to the mountains and will be shown at Kronplatz from 09 July 2020 to 30 Ocotber 2020.

-2019 marks the hundredth anniversary of the signing of the Treaty of Saint-Germain, when Tyrol was divided in two.
-As a result of it, South Tyrol and Trentino have been incorporated into the Italian State, In remembrance, ArtinTheAlps Association will be presenting the Bivacco project to an international audience during the 58th Venice Biennale, based on an idea by the artist Hannes Egger.
+2019 marked the hundredth anniversary of the signing of the Treaty of Saint-Germain, when Tyrol was divided in two, South Tyrol and Trentino being incorporated into the Italian State.
+To mark the centenary, ArtinTheAlps Association presented the Bivacco project during the 58th Venice Biennale, based on an idea by the artist Hannes Egger.

-The artists* Jacopo Candotti, Nicolò Degiorgis, Hannes Egger, Julia Frank, Simon Perathoner, Leander Schönweger and Maria Walcher take part in the project conceived by Hannes Egger and curated by Christiane Rekade.
-Their works, which are closely linked to the vision and concept of the transition place , will be shown in the bivouac.
+The artists* Jacopo Candotti, Nicolò Degiorgis, Hannes Egger, Julia Frank, Simon Perathoner, Leander Schönweger and Maria Walcher took part in the project conceived by Hannes Egger and curated by Christiane Rekade.
+Their works are strictly linked to the land of transition theme, and were on show in the bivouac.

-The basic curatorial decision is based on the idea that the artists* work on two levels of the concept of „Bivacco“.
-The first level is the „physical“ one, with works that interact with the architecture, materials, function and (limited) space of the bivouac.
-The works are created by reacting and interacting with the material structure of this refuge to complete or redefine its materiality.
-The second level is the „metaphorical“ one, i.e. the one that deals with the meaning of the „Bivacco“ as a place of protection, passage, reception, exchange and overcoming borders.
+The basic curatorial idea envisaged artists* working on two levels.
+The first was the physical concept of Bivacco, entailing interaction with the architecture, materials, function and (limited) space of the shelter.
+The works were created by reacting and interacting with the material structure so as to complete or redefine it as a material object.
+The second level was to be metaphorical, picking up the meaning of the bivouac as a place of protection, transition, welcome, exchange and transcending of boundaries.

-A catalogue with texts by Roberto De Martin, Hannes Egger, Hannes Obermair, Maxi Obexer and Christiane Rekade as well as Patrizia Spadafora completes the artistic project.
+A multilingual catalogue with texts by Roberto De Martin, Hannes Egger, Hannes Obermair, Maxi Obexer and Christiane Rekade as well as Patrizia Spadafora accompanied the artistic project.

 Bivacco is shown from 09 July 2020 to 30 Ocotber 2020 at the Kronplatz (Bolzano – Italy).
 The mountain can be reached with the cabel car.
 The installation can always be visited, every day, at any time.